phpman > man > SYSTEMD-SYSEXT(8)

 operating system tree.
 When one or more system extension images are activated, their /usr/

-OS, and the host /usr/ and /opt/ overmounted with it ("merging").
-When they are
+and the host /usr/ and /opt/ overmounted with it ("merging").
+When they are deactivated, the

-suddenly appear below the /usr/ and /opt/ hierarchies as if they were included in the base
+the /usr/ and /opt/ hierarchies as if they were included in the base OS image itself.

 Files and directories contained in the extension images outside of the /usr/ and /opt/